 Tip the storage bin on its back, using parts of the carton to protect the exterior finish.
 Install the casters, use a heavy duty leg kit if stacking two ice machines on one bin.

-- 1. Arrange for proper electric, water and drain. - See instructions for the plumber and for the electrician. - 2.
-Single ice machine on bin: Use legs packed with the bin.
-After mounting the legs position the ice storage bin in the selected location:
+- Arrange for proper electric, water and drain.
+See instructions for the plumber and for the electrician. - 2.
+Single ice machine on bin: Use caster kit KBC9.
+After mounting the casters, position the ice storage bin in the selected location: